 This law is new for Florida, so we find that many women have questions about what breast density notification means to them.
 Dense breast tissue can make it more difficult to read mammograms, so women are now made aware so they can take lead if they want additional screening, explains Dr. Campbell.

 She continues, It is still important that women with dense breasts have a discussion with either their primary care provider or a breast radiologist if they are considering additional screening studies.
 While studies such as screening ultrasound do detect a small number of additional cancers they are not without tradeoffs such as increased false positives examinations and additional biopsies.
 The decision to add a supplemental screening study is not a simple one and patients should take the time to consider which option is best for them.

 Support at Every Step

-No matter what turns your breast health journey takes, know that Florida Hospital is your beacon for support and expert breast health care.
+No matter what turns your breast health journey takes, know that AdventHealth is your beacon for support and expert breast health care.

 This is why we want to make it easier for you to get your annual mammogram.
 If you are age 40 and over, have not had any breast symptoms, and have not had a mammogram in the last year, you do not need a physicians order to get a screening mammogram.
 Learn more and schedule your mammogram today.